 Future Chefs Model

 Founded in 2008, Future Chefs has five years start-up experience and is proud to be “trending up” in Boston’s nonprofit community.
-We believe every young person is an asset to their community and provide authentic work experiences to instill the mindset and habits of success, thus strengthening our local economy and building civic engagement.
+We believe every young person is an asset to their community.
+Future Chefs provides authentic work experience in order to instill a mindset of success, thus strengthening our local economy and building civic responsibility.

 Future Chefs’ model is based on the understanding that every student is unique and flourishes in settings that provide:

-High Expectations Opportunities to Grow Supportive Interactions with Adults
+High Expectations Opportunities for Growth Positive Interactions with Adults

-The three phase school-to-career engagement relies on a systemic collaboration with food service employers, social service agencies and educators to provide standards-based education, preparatory and work-based experiences, youth development and leadership opportunities and referral services.
+The three phase school-to-career engagement relies on a systemic collaboration with food service employers, social service agencies, and educators to provide standards-based education, preparatory and work-based experiences, youth development, leadership opportunities and referral services.
 Our consistent, long-term program uniquely prepares and coaches urban teens to meet the demands and expectations of adult employment in any field.

-High school sophomore and junior participants explore the culinary arts industry through field trips, service learning activities, cooking instruction and regular meetings with peers.
-They build culinary and life skills, self awareness and commitment to the values of success: reliability, integrity, professionalism and perseverance.
+High school Sophomore, Junior, and Senior participants explore the culinary arts industry through direct connections with successful chefs and other food professionals.
+Regular small and large group activities, meetings, and events build culinary and life skills, self awareness, and commitment to the values of success, hard work, responsibility, excellence, and honesty.

-High school seniors work closely with the School-to-Career staff to create concrete, individualized plans for work and study after high school.
-Internships, mentoring, community service, financial aid coaching and job placement are core components of the planning and continued exploration process.
+High school Seniors work closely with the Future Chefs School-to-Career Staff to create concrete, individualized plans for work and study after high school.
+Internships, mentoring, and community service are core components of the planning and continued exploration process that prepares youth for their next steps after high school graduation.

 Participants emerge from the program with professional experience and confidence to pursue jobs that are both personally fulfilling and financially sustainable.